gctechspace/door_opener_php/README.md

                                                            |---{ethernet}--- [Arduino] --- RFID reader outside door

 Notes:
- - make sure google.cache file is writable by PHP if you wish to use Android push notifications.
+ - make sure  you create a google.cache file and it is writable by PHP if you wish to use Android push notifications.